Geiger was honored as honorary referee at Penn Relays

 Wolfpack women's team finishes third at ACC Outdoor Championships

 Since taking over the NC State men's and women's track and field programs in 1985, Rollie Geiger has guided the Wolfpack to unprecedented heights.
 The men's team has won seven ACC championships and has three ACC runner-up finishes.
-The Wolfpack women have had two ACC runner-up finishes, and both squads send athletes to the NCAA Championships every year.
+The Wolfpack women have had two ACC runner-up finishes, and both squads have sent athletes to the NCAA Championships every year.

 Included in that group of All-Americans are seven NCAA champions.
 In 2002, Kristin Price won the 10,000 meters at the NCAA Championships, the Wolfpack's first individual title since 1993.
 NC State's 4x100 relay quartet of Auguston Young, Alston Glenn, Danny Peebles, and Harvey McSwain claimed the 1985 NCAA title, and in 1993 Tyrell Taitt captured the national championship in the outdoor triple jump.
 In 1991, Laurie Henes (current NC State track assistant coach and women's cross country head coach) captured the NCAA 5,000-meter championship.
 Geiger was also on the coaching staff and worked extensively with Betty Springs when she won the NCAA 5,000- and 10,000-meter championships in 1983.